Managing Holidays Stress

 If you find your anxiety levels spiking around the festive season, you may be dealing with holiday stress.
 The holidays are stressful.
 This is a hectic period when we are bombarded by family members and plans.
 If you tend to get overwhelmed during the festive season, you need a strategy for managing holiday stress.

-The holidays can be a joyful and exciting time, and they can also bring added stress.
+The holidays can make us happy, but they can also make us feel stressed out.
 Yet, because many activities are added to an already busy life, it is easy to become overwhelmed, anxious, tired, and worried.
-This season is a time to gather with friends and family, build happy memories together, and enjoy traditions.
+During this time, we come together with loved ones, create happy memories, and cherish our traditions.

 Our calendars always end in the holiday season as the wheel of time turns.
 Since it happens every year, you would think we would have the routine down pretty well by now.
 Yet, for many of us, the festive season sneaks up and takes us off guard just as surely as a well-kept secret!